Home Uses

 • Easy to Make

-Benefits of Mouth Wash
+Benefits of Over-the-Counter Mouth Wash

 • Sometimes More Effective at Killing Bacteria